Nickopusan13/Nickopusan-Project/Pandas Project/Penguin EDA/Explanation.md

 # Penguin Species Classification
-This project uses a dataset of penguin measurements to predict species (Adelie, Gentoo, Chinstrap) with a Random Forest Classifier.
+This project [`Penguin.ipynb`](Penguin.ipynb) uses a dataset of penguin measurements to predict species (Adelie, Gentoo, Chinstrap) with a Random Forest Classifier.

 ## Dataset
 - Source: `penguins.csv`